 ON DECEMBER 2, 1983, Councillor Dorothy Halloran opened the Stanthorpe Little Theatre on its current Conner St site.
-Thirty years on and it is still going strong.
+Almost 40 years on and it is still going strong.

 Briefly it was known as The Music and Drama Society, which represented an amalgamation between the Stanthorpe Repertory Society and the Stanthorpe and District Choral Society.
 They went on to re-group separately, under the titles with which we are now familiar.

 The Granite Belt Choir loaned the company $4000 to assist in setting up the theatre – remarkably this was repaid in full in 1984.
 Few of the current members are aware of the hard work, commitment and dogged determination of those who went before, working until the Little Theatre was equipped well enough to house it’s first performance.

 Over those first 3 years, work went on to fundraise for seats, heating, dressing rooms, storage and all the paraphernalia that goes with a working theatre.
 Performances were already taking place in the theatre, with still much to do – but no compromise was made however, in the quality of performance.

 Under the guidance of Pam Tickler, Jeanene Chapman, Merv Hayes, Doreen Watson and their committees the company continued to thrive.
 In 1984, 1000 audience members attended Roald Dahl’s Charlie and the Chocolate Factory.
 During that same year the company raised $4000 dollars for lights, purchased a piano and brought in noted tutors from Brisbane to run workshops.

 A great emphasis was placed on children’s theatre and drama workshops and much acclaim was earned by all involved.
 Over the years, the company “toured” Texas, Tenterfield and Killarney, and experimented in shared productions with the CWA and the Stanthorpe Folk Club.